smanager-technology/codeigniter-online-payment/README.md

 <h3>How to use it?</h3>
 It is a demonstration of our sManager Online Payment for CodeIgniter Framework.
 CodeIgniter v4.1.3 is used here.

 - Download/Clone this repository.
 - Run <code>composer install</code>
 - After completing the install, update <code>PL_CLIENT_ID</code>, <code>PL_CLIENT_SECRET</code>, <code>PL_URL</code>
 - You have to change <code>PL_CLIENT_ID</code>, <code>PL_CLIENT_SECRET</code>, <code>PL_URL</code> in <code>.env</code> file.
 To collect <code>PL_CLIENT_ID</code> and <code>PL_CLIENT_SECRET</code> please contact with sManager or call 16516.
 <br />

+To see the full documentation, please visit https://smanagerit.xyz/online-payment-doc

 <h3>Image Reference</h3>